2013 UEFA Super Cup: Background

-The match marked the first ever UEFA Super Cup between a pair of consecutive UEFA Champions League winners (Chelsea won the 2011–12 UEFA Champions League, coincidentally defeating Bayern Munich in the final).
+The match marked the first ever UEFA Super Cup between a pair of consecutive UEFA Champions League winners—Chelsea won the 2011–12 UEFA Champions League, coincidentally defeating Bayern Munich in the final.

-The match was the first time since 2004 that both finalists competed without the managers who won their respective UEFA trophies in the previous season, as both Jupp Heynckes and Rafael Benítez left the clubs after the conclusion of the previous season.
+The match was the first and, as of 2025, only time since 2004 that both finalists competed without the managers who won their respective UEFA trophies in the previous season, as both Jupp Heynckes and Rafael Benítez left the clubs after the conclusion of the previous season.
+As such, this was also the last Super Cup to be won by a new manager replacing the European winning one.
 The new managers, Pep Guardiola and José Mourinho, renewed a rivalry they shared in Spain as managers of Barcelona and Real Madrid respectively.
 Guardiola had twice won the trophy in his management career, with Barcelona in 2009 and 2011.
 Mourinho had competed for the trophy only once in 2003 when his Porto entered as UEFA Cup holders and were defeated by Milan.
 Since then Mourinho had twice won the Champions League but on each occasion left his club immediately afterwards and therefore did not lead them in to the Super Cup.
+He would repeat this exact feat with Manchester United, losing the 2017 UEFA Super Cup having entered as UEFA Europa League holders.